 Learn more about transit options from Seattle to Port Angeles.

 If hiking, snowshoeing, wildlife-viewing, birding, tidepooling, or sightseeing is not your thing, then other Port Angeles guide services offer a diversity of Port Angeles things to do.
 You may choose to embark on a walking tour of Port Angeles or whale watching tour out of Port Angeles.
-Additionally, you may choose to hire a Port Angeles naturalist guide, alpine guide, backpacking guide, fishing guide, rafting guide, kayaking guide, or mountain biking guide.
+Additionally, you may choose to hire a Port Angeles naturalist guide, alpine guide, backpacking guide, fishing guide, kayaking guide, or mountain biking guide.

 The Port Angeles Visitor Center, at 121 E Railroad Ave, Port Angeles, WA 98362, provides maps and information about Olympic Peninsula things to do.
 You should be able to walk away with ideas for things to do near Port Angeles, maps of the Olympic Discovery Trail (including a paved trail for road biking), Olympic National Park map, and various transit schedules.
 For example, you could plan a Clallam Transit hiking adventure on Barnes Point (Lake Crescent) including Marymere Falls and Storm King or a Clallam Transit bike adventure on the Lake Crescent portion of the Olympic Discovery trail.